VeronicaNoe/epiTom-NatPop/README.md

 **An epigenetic blueprint for tomato breeding** paper.
 The workflow covers:

 - Raw read QC and organisation
-- WGBS / bisulfite sequencing processing
+- WGBS bisulfite sequencing processing
-- Pseudo–pan-genome and methylome comparison
+- Pseudo-genome generation and methylome comparison
-- DMR calling and methylation VCF generation
+- DMR calling and methylation VCF convertion
 - RNA-seq and phenotypic data processing
 - Downstream analyses, figures and visualisation